-Almost 200 years before Daenerys Targaryen of Game of Thrones became the mother of dragons and a Khaleesi, Rhaenyra Targaryen, Princess of Dragonstone, was the first woman to claim the Iron Throne.
+Almost 200 years before Daenerys Targaryen of Game of Thrones became the mother of dragons and a Khaleesi, Rhaenyra Targaryen, Princess of Dragonstone, was the first woman on the Iron Throne.

 The silver-haired did it for a short period – six months, during the Targaryen Civil War, known as the Dance of the Dragons.
 But while she did sit in Aegon the Conqueror’s chair to rule Westeros, she did not manage to lead the Seven Kingdoms.

 As House of the Dragon is becoming the most watched show on HBO Max, around 10M people tuned in to see the premiere and help revamp the American subscription video-on-demand service owned by Warner Bros.
 Discovery, we take a look at what tech entrepreneurs could learn from the fiery woman.

 Before we dive into it, know that it will contain a few spoilers that might ruin your enjoyment of the show.
 Sorry about that.

 Lesson #1 Be bold and challenge the status quo